magento/devdocs/src/guides/v2.2/design-styleguide/errors-and-messages/errors-and-messages.md

 ## Types of errors and messages

 *  **Informational**: This messaging is not an error.
-It is used when a person can continue with the task but needs to be alerted regarding information critical to completing the task.
+It is used when a person can continue with the task but needs to be alerted about information necessary to complete the task.

 *  **Recoverable error**: This is used when a person is blocked and can only continue by taking an action to fix the problem.